mraccola/nls-bard/README.md

 Outcome
 =======
 The script will create one ZIP file in the current directory for each book.
-The name of the file will be the book number.
-Example: 39772.zip.
+The name of the file will be the book's title number.
+Example: War and Peace.zip

 Known Issues
 ============